 Diagnosing and Treating Laryngitis

-Laryngitis can usually be diagnosed by a doctor noticing common symptoms such as difficulty swallowing, tickling in the throat, swollen lymph nodes and shortness of breath.
+Laryngitis can usually be diagnosed by a doctor noticing common symptoms such as difficulty swallowing, tickling in the throat, swollen lymph nodes, and shortness of breath.
 Based on your symptoms, your physician can tell you the proper way to treat it.
-Most cases of laryngitis include resting the vocal cords, drinking a lot of fluids and avoiding smoking.
+Most cases of laryngitis include resting the vocal cords, drinking a lot of fluids, and avoiding smoking.
 In cases where laryngitis is caused by a viral infection, physicians might prescribe antibiotics to speed up healing.

 Make an Appointment

-Most of the time, laryngitis is treated with home remedy, but medication can also help the healing process.
+Most of the time, laryngitis is treated with home remedies, but medication can also help the healing process.
 Contact Madison ENT & Facial Plastic Surgery at (212) 213-3339 if you have any questions or would like to schedule an appointment.